 Lungs are indeed the most common site of secondary cancers.

-Likewise, while travelling in the lymphatic system, cancer cells commonly get stuck in nearest lymph nodes, where the vessels get narrower.
+Likewise, while traveling in the lymphatic system, cancer cells commonly get stuck in the nearest lymph nodes, where the vessels get narrower.

 This is the reason why surgeons usually remove nearby lymph nodes when removing tumors.